 Falling out of love and deciding you no longer want to be with the person you married sets in motion a series of important decisions that will define the nature of your life going forward, both in the short and long-term.

 One of those critical decisions is whether to get a legal separation or divorce.
-While there’s a lot of similarities, there are also some significant differences.
+While there are a lot of similarities, there are also some significant differences.

 It’s important that you understand the pros and cons of your choices so you can make an informed decision about how to proceed.